LogoAntiCirc

 A physical barrier

-The foreskin covers and protects the glans and urethral opening, keeping the mucosa soft, moist, and shielded from friction and outside contaminants.
-It also provides the gliding mechanism during intercourse.
+The foreskin is a double layer of skin and mucosa that covers and protects the glans and urethral opening, keeping the surface soft, moist and shielded from friction and contaminants.
+Its mobile inner lining also provides the natural gliding mechanism during intercourse.

 Immunologically active tissue